bitcraze/bitcraze-website/src/tutorials/loco-positioning-system.md

 {% endsi_step %}

 {% si_intro Configure and verify the system %}
+The following section will show a 8 anchor system but the procedure is very similar for a 6 anchor setup were anchor 6 & 7 will be grayed out.
 {% endsi_intro %}

 {% si_step Open the Crazyflie client %}